 5 Ways to Transfer Google Photos to Dropbox or Vice Versa

-Here’s 5 solutions to move photos from Google Photos to Dropbox or vice versa, follow the step-by-step guides transfer photos between Google Photos and Dropbox.
+Here're 5 solutions to move photos from Google Photos to Dropbox or vice versa, follow the step-by-step guides to transfer photos between Google Photos and Dropbox.

 Case 1: How Do I Transfer Google Photos to Dropbox?

 "What is the easiest way to get all my Google Photos to Dropbox and to have new pictures taken with my Samsung 9+ phone to automatically upload to Dropbox?"

 Case 2.
 Can I transfer photos from Dropbox to Google Photos?

 “I have been using Dropbox to store my photos.
 Recently, I found that Google Photos provides a more attractive storage plan, so I plan to move all photos from Dropbox to Google Photos.
 Do you know what is the easiest way to do that?
 Thanks for your kindly reply in advance!”

 Dropbox is one of the most popular cloud storage for photos.
 Due to its high reliability, Dropbox is becoming more and more popular.
 Many Google users want to transfer photos from Google Photos to Dropbox.
 What is the easiest way to backup Google Photos to Dropbox?
 You can use a free third-party cloud transfer service to transfer Google Photos to Dropbox or vice versa without downloading and uploading.

 How to complete this operation?
 This article will provide you with answers.